wintermeyer/cursor-rails-rules/README.md

 ## Getting Started

 > [!NOTE]
-> Create a new Rails projekt with `rails new AbcExample --css tailwind`
+> If you don't have an existing Rails project create one with `rails new your-rails-project --css tailwind`

 To use these Cursor rules in your Ruby on Rails project: